Gavin Harlien: Racing career

-On March 30, 2014, he made his first start in the Stadium Super Trucks with a fourth-place run at St. Petersburg.
+On March 30, 2014, Harlien made his first start in the Stadium Super Trucks with a fourth-place run at St. Petersburg.
 In June, he competed in the series' X Games Austin 2014 round; at 14 years, he was the youngest motorized athlete in X Games history.
 He finished fifth in his heat race and ninth in the final.
 The following year, he returned to SST at X Games Austin 2015, but failed to qualify for the final after finishing fifth in his heat and failing to start the Last Chance Qualifier.
 2015 also saw his debut in the Global RallyCross Championship Lites division with Tim Bell Racing.

 Harlien began competing full-time in the Stadium Super Trucks in 2017.
 Although he failed to win a race, he finished fourth in the standings with nine podiums.
 In 2018, he scored his first SST win in the Grand Prix of Long Beach after taking the lead before the race was called for Apdaly Lopez's wreck.
-He recorded four more wins at Detroit, Texas Motor Speedway, Sydney Motorsport Park, and Glen Helen Raceway as he finished second in the championship to Matt Brabham by 50 points.
+He recorded four more wins at Detroit, Texas Motor Speedway, Sydney Motorsport Park, and Glen Helen Raceway as he finished second in the championship to Matthew Brabham by 50 points.

 In June 2019, Harlien made his stock car racing debut in the ARCA Menards Series at World Wide Technology Raceway at Gateway, driving the No. 55 Toyota Camry for Venturini Motorsports in the first of a three-race deal.
 He finished eighth in the race.
 Harlien ran two more ARCA races in 2019 at Iowa Speedway and Salem Speedway.

 After not racing in 2020 and 2021 to focus on his schooling, Harlien rejoined SST for the 2022 season opener at Long Beach.
 At Mid-Ohio Sports Car Course, he was the fastest qualifier and won his first race since his return, albeit in controversial fashion due to a scoring error by USAC; a runner-up finish in the next day's race allowed him to claim the weekend victory.
+Harlien scored another win at Bristol Motor Speedway and claimed the championship by 25 points on runner-up Max Gordon.
+Despite going winless in 2023, he won a second straight title by four points over Brabham.